Skip to main content

 How to Choose a Surgeon

-If you are getting surgery at the University of Iowa Hospitals & Clinics, we will recommend a surgeon best suited for your needs.
+If you are getting surgery at the UI Health Care, we will recommend a surgeon best suited for your needs.
 However, it may be helpful for you to understand what may make a surgeon better for you.

 • Studies on surgical procedures have shown that better outcomes are associated with higher surgeon and hospital volumes.
 This is likely the result not only the surgeons’ experience, but the also of the whole team of physicians, nurses, technicians, and other personnel involved in the diagnosis and treatment of the disease.
 Our surgeons are part of a team who work closely to assure the best outcome possible for the patient.